-The internship is based in Miami, where interns are provided housing near the Foundation’s office.
+The internship is based in Miami.
 A stipend not to exceed $2,000 (dependent on the number of interns accepted) is provided for living expenses during the program.

 Interns who have graduated from this program are working in environmental law, education, engineering and science.

 Visit Restoration and Water Management Projects and Everglades Habitats

 Shadowing and Projects: Science and Engineering, Policy and Advocacy, Education, or Digital Communications

-Interns spend four-weeks shadowing and completing projects with an Everglades Foundation staff member in one of the following categories: Science and Engineering, Policy and Advocacy, Education, or Digital Communications.
+Interns shadow and complete projects with an Everglades Foundation staff member in one of the following categories: Science and Engineering, Policy and Advocacy, Education, or Digital Communications.
 Their projects contribute to the mission of the Everglades Foundation – protecting and restoring America’s Everglades.